StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

 - `static Sprite Sprite.Shift` — This is a 64x64 image of an upward facing rounded arrow.
 This is a triangular top with a narrow rectangular base, and is used to indicate a 'shift' icon on a keyboard.
 - `static Sprite Sprite.ToggleOff` — This is a 64x64 image of an empty rounded square.
 This is common iconography for checkboxes which use an empty square to indicate an un-selected checkbox, and a filled square for a selected checkbox.
 This is used by the UI for toggle buttons!
 - `static Sprite Sprite.ToggleOn` — This is a 64x64 image of a filled rounded square.
 This is common iconography for checkboxes which use an empty square to indicate an un-selected checkbox, and a filled square for a selected checkbox.
 This is used by the UI for toggle buttons!
-- `void Sprite.Draw(Matrix& transform, Pivot pivotPosition)` — Draws the sprite at the location specified by the transform matrix.
+- `void Sprite.Draw(Matrix& transform, Pivot pivotPosition, RenderLayer layer)` — Draws the sprite at the location specified by the transform matrix.
 A sprite is always sized in model space as 1 x Aspect meters on the x and y axes respectively, so scale appropriately.
 The 'position' attribute describes what corner of the sprite you're specifying the transform of.
   - `transform` — A Matrix describing a transform from model space to world space.
 A sprite is always sized in model space as 1 x Aspect meters on the x and y axes respectively, so scale appropriately and remember that your anchor position may affect the transform as well.
   - `pivotPosition` — Describes what corner of the sprite you're specifying the transform of.
 The 'Pivot' point or 'Origin' of the Sprite.
+  - `layer` — The RenderLayer this sprite should be drawn on.
+This defaults to RenderLayer.Layer0.
-- `void Sprite.Draw(Matrix& transform, Pivot anchorPosition, Color32 linearColor)` — Draws the sprite at the location specified by the transform matrix.
+- `void Sprite.Draw(Matrix& transform, Pivot anchorPosition, Color32 linearColor, RenderLayer layer)` — Draws the sprite at the location specified by the transform matrix.
 A sprite is always sized in model space as 1 x Aspect meters on the x and y axes respectively, so scale appropriately.
 The 'position' attribute describes what corner of the sprite you're specifying the transform of.
   - `transform` — A Matrix describing a transform from model space to world space.
 A sprite is always sized in model space as 1 x Aspect meters on the x and y axes respectively, so scale appropriately and remember that your anchor position may affect the transform as well.
   - `pivotPosition` — Describes what corner of the sprite you're specifying the transform of.
 The 'Pivot' point or 'Origin' of the Sprite.
+  - `layer` — The RenderLayer this sprite should be drawn on.
+This defaults to RenderLayer.Layer0.
   - `linearColor` — Per-instance color data for this render item.
 It is unmodified by StereoKit, and is generally interpreted as linear.
 - `static Sprite Sprite.Find(string id)` — Finds a sprite that matches the given id!
 Check out the DefaultIds static class for some built-in ids.
 Sprites will auto-id themselves using this pattern if single sprites: {Tex.Id}/sprite, and this pattern if atlased sprites: {Tex.Id}/sprite/atlas/{atlasId}.
   - `id` — Id of the sprite asset.